 Single value data.
-The user may assign any value without any restrictions within the constraints of the Type of the variable.
+The usermodel maker may assignprovide any value without any restrictions within the constraints of the Type of the variable.
 Note that Value and Default (defined below) are mutually exclusive, and shall not be used together for the same parameter.